Shady Lane has developed and implemented a school-wide social emotional curriculum and tiered approach to behavioral health for all students.

 Direct interaction with the arts is used as an outlet for children to express their imagination and enhance their growth and development.

-Children learn the value of living, learning and playing in a relationship with others.
+Children learn the value of living, learning and playing in relationship with others.
 This approach supports future learning and growth.

 Shady Lane's staff and educators take great pride in creating a school where educators listen, parents participate and children thrive and flourish.
 Our educational program responds to the individual strengths and developmental needs of each child.
 In the process, we help your child grow as an individual, in relationship with others and the worlds of materials and ideas.